WuTheFWasThat/vimflowy/README.md

 - in vim, cw works like ciw, which is inconsistent/counterintuitive
 - 5$ doesn't work
 - 100rx will replace as many as it can
+- t and T work when you use them repeatedly

 Ones which should probably be fixed
 - undoing does not undo entire blocks of transactions (i.e. insert mode + blah + esc does not undo atomically, neither does 5de)